 5.4 Reviews and Audits of Compliance

-5.4.1 Customer may audit Klaviyo’s compliance with its obligations under this Addendum up to once per year.
-In addition, to the extent required by European Data Protection Legislation, including where mandated by Customer’s supervisory authority, Customer or Customer’s supervisory authority may perform more frequent audits (including inspections).
-Klaviyo will contribute to such audits by providing Customer or Customer’s supervisory authority with the information and assistance reasonably necessary to conduct the audit, including any relevant records of processing activities applicable to the Services.
+- 5.4.1 Customer may audit Klaviyo’s compliance with its obligations under this Addendum up to once per year.
+In addition, to the extent required by applicable data protection laws, including where mandated by Customer’s regulatory or governmental authority, Customer or Customer’s regulatory or governmental authority may perform more frequent audits (including inspections).
+Klaviyo will contribute to such audits by providing Customer or Customer’s regulatory or governmental authority with the information and assistance reasonably necessary to conduct the audit, including any relevant records of Processing activities applicable to the Services.

-5.4.8 The parties agree that this Section 5.4 shall satisfy Klaviyo’s obligations under the audit requirements of the Model Contractual Clauses applied to Data Importer under Clause 5(f) and to any Sub-processors under Clause 11 and Clause 12(2).
+- 5.4.8 The parties agree that this Section 5.4 shall satisfy Klaviyo’s obligations under applicable data protection laws, including the audit requirements of the Model Contractual Clauses applied to Data Importer under Clause 5(f) and to any Subprocessors under Clause 11 and Clause 12(2).

-Klaviyo will (taking into account the nature of the processing and the information available to Klaviyo) reasonably assist Customer in complying with its obligations under European Data Protection Legislation in respect of data protection impact assessments and prior consultation, including, if applicable, Customer’s obligations pursuant to Articles 35 and 36 of the GDPR, by:
+Klaviyo will (taking into account the nature of the Processing and the information available to Klaviyo) reasonably assist Customer in complying with its obligations under European Data Protection Legislation or other applicable law in respect of data protection impact assessments and prior consultation, including, if applicable, Customer’s obligations pursuant to Articles 35 and 36 of the GDPR, by:

 6.1 Making available for review copies of the Audit Reports or other documentation describing relevant aspects of Klaviyo’s information security program and the security measures applied in connection therewith; and

 6.2 providing the information contained in the Agreement including this Addendum.